If ever there was a sensitive topic to discuss, it would have to be about computers and old* people.

 Many of these scams are delivered over the computer through email or social networks in addition to the telephone.

-There's an excellent line from the 1987 David Mamet movie House of Games where the main character, Mike, a smooth-talking grifter, was explaining the heart of the con to another person: "It's called a confidence game.
+There's an excellent line from David Mamet's moody and noir 1987 film House of Games where the main character, Mike, a smooth-talking grifter, explains the heart of the con to our protagonist: "It's called a confidence game.
 Why?
 Because you give me your confidence?
 No. Because I give you mine."
 Con men give you their trust.
 That's the hook!
 Being offered someone's trust is a powerful feeling of self worth and it's human nature to return it.
-This movie is a must-see, by the way.
+This movie is a must-see.

 Just as many older people reach the day when they can no longer safely operate a motor vehicle or live alone, so too may they reach a day when the computer is too unsafe.
 Or at the very least too complicated to use.
 In the case of the latter, perhaps an iPad with it's somewhat-reduced functionality and simpler interface might be a good alternative.

-An iPad can help.
-A big advantage is that it's simpler to use, can be locked down in ways that a regular laptop or tower computer cannot be, it's highly portable for easy use all over the home, and far less likely to have technical problems that a senior could never fix.
+An iPad is easier to use, can be locked down in ways that a regular laptop or tower computer cannot, it's highly portable for easy use all over the home, and far less likely to have technical problems that a non-I.T. person could likely never fix.

 If you have an older loved one in your life that you are worried about there's a few things you can do:

-Ask your the older person for their email password (and explain what you want to do) and regularly check their email for any sign of scams.
+Ask your older person for their email password (and explain what you want to do) and regularly check their email for any sign of scams.
 Look in the inbox for scammy email -- and the sent folder as well to see if they responded to any scams.
 Simply delete any scammy email you see in the inbox.
 If you see a reply in the sent box, contact the older person immediately.
-I recommend converting them to Gmail as their spam and scam filters work very well.
-If you don't want to constantly log into their email, you may be able to set up a forwarding rule that sends you a copy of everything they receive.
+I recommend converting them to Gmail as their spam and scam filters work well -- better than most.
+If you don't want to constantly log into their email, you may want to set up a forwarding rule that sends you a copy of everything they receive.
 Gmail allows this.

-Another suggestion: Create a brand new Gmail account for your older person and give that new email address to family and friends.
+With that in mind, another suggestion is to create a brand new Gmail account for your older person and give that new email address to family and closer friends.
 Why?
 Older email accounts that have been in use for many years, especially on less robust services like AOL, Yahoo, or the ISPs free email, tend to attract a lot of spam and scams and do little to filter them out.
 By setting up a new, fresh email account, there will be no incoming spam or scams, at least for a good while.

 I strongly recommend using Gmail.
 It has the best spam/scam filtering and forwarding tools that help you monitor their inbox.
 If you do this, be sure to update the email address on all the their websites that require an account, such as their bank.

-Advise your older person to hang up on absolutely anyone who calls that they don't personally know and to report that call to you.
-You can decide if there's any merit to the call. e.g. Maybe it really is their bank.
-If so, you can call and get the details.
 You might consider changing their phone number to a fresh number then give that number to important people.
 Most long-time phone numbers that are associated to older people get a ton of targeted fraud calls and telemarketing.
+A fresh number can fix that.

 There are also ways to prevent robocallers from getting through.